D-Generation X: Shawn Michaels' return and feud with Triple H (2002–2004)

-After that, DX remained unseen and largely unmentioned until Shawn Michaels returned to WWE in 2002.
-Michaels, who had recently returned to the company, persuaded then-Raw General Manager Eric Bischoff to sign Triple H to a Raw contract as part of the "Brand Extension" at Vengeance.
-The following night on the July 22 episode of Raw (Shawn Michaels' 37th birthday), a week after the breakup of the nWo, Triple H handed Michaels a DX T-shirt and stated he "had an idea", suggesting that the two reform the group and make Eric Bischoff's life a living hell.
-The duo later came out that night to their old music and crotch chops, and pyro to the delight of the crowd.
+After November 2000, DX remained unseen and largely unmentioned until Shawn Michaels returned to WWE in the summer of 2002.
+Michaels persuaded then-Raw General Manager Eric Bischoff to sign Triple H to a Raw contract as part of the "Brand Extension" at Vengeance.
+The following night on the July 22 episode of Raw (Shawn Michaels' 37th birthday), a week after the breakup of the nWo, Triple H handed Michaels a DX T-shirt and stated that he "had an idea", suggesting that the two reform the group and make Eric Bischoff's life a living hell.
+The duo later came out that night to their old music, crotch chops, and pyro to the delight of the crowd.
 However, Triple H turned on Michaels that same night; he had teased the reunion as a ploy to appease Michaels and lure him to the ring before giving him a Pedigree, making Triple H a heel once again.
 This act led to the in-ring return of Michaels at SummerSlam in 2002 and was the genesis of a long feud between the two that ended with Triple H emerging victorious in a Hell in a Cell match at Bad Blood in 2004.